 To get around this tedious process I created a powershell script which utilises a token file to be used to search and replace various values in your 2 sets of rss files as listed above.
-The token file looks like this:

 I may come back to this and include the ability to change the actual folder name the reports are residing in.
 But at this stage it is just giving the ability to change the root parent folder that the sub folders reside in.
 If you do not want to perform the changes for the 3 options as available in the token file you can comment out the appropriate line.

 Enjoy and I hope this makes your migration time quicker and easier.